pramodboda/JavaScript-Roadmap-2020/2-Variables/00-Variables.md

 console.log(age);

-let  age; // Error: At this point when we delcared a variable with let its declaraion - hoisted at the same place(scope).
+let  age; // Error: At this point when we delcared a variable with 'let' its declaraion - hoisted at the same place(scope).

 //output: undefined

 ```
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM5MDA4OTEwLC0xMDA4MjcxODMsNzMwOT
+eyJoaXN0b3J5IjpbODc0OTE1NTk4LC0xMDA4MjcxODMsNzMwOT
 k4MTE2XX0=
 -->